uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Additionally, dynamic networks were introduced, which do not impose discrete connections but still assign a cost to visiting a vertex.
 These models accommodate more flexible and nuanced representations of real-world transportation systems.

+The search algorithms for finding optimal paths in discrete, discrete dynamic, and dynamic networks are distinct due to the nature of their connections and visiting costs.

+In discrete and discrete dynamic networks, where connections are discrete and predefined, the definition of an optimal path needs adjustment.
+To address this, a two-pass algorithm was developed inspired by Dijkstra's algorithm [13].
+This algorithm is tailored to navigate the discrete nature of connections and efficiently find optimal paths.

+However, in networks with varying visiting costs like discrete dynamic and dynamic networks, the Markov independence principle no longer holds true for optimal solutions.
+This deviation from traditional shortest path algorithms necessitates novel approaches.

+The two-pass algorithm initially designed for discrete networks has been adapted to handle the complexities of discrete dynamic networks.
+This adaptation enables efficient pathfinding while accounting for varying costs associated with visiting vertices.

 ###  GRAPH THEORY